 Most people with MD have the dry form, causing yellow deposits, known as drusen, on the macula.
 However, dry macular degeneration may progress to wet MD, in which the blood vessels underneath the macula start leaking fluid and blood into the retina.
 This leakage can cause more severe visual distortion, blind spots, and even permanent central vision loss.

-Test for seeing vertical lines in vision accuracy: Amsler Grids to check for symptoms and disease progression
+Test for seeing vertical lines in vision accurately: Amsler Grids to check for symptoms and disease progression

 Amsler grids are sometimes given to patients once macular degeneration is diagnosed to check for symptoms at home.
 Vision changes can include increased sensitivity to horizontal and vertical lines.
 Here is a sample of what an Amsler grid looks like.